Fedec96/tqa/README.md

 You can toggle a simple debugging mechanism that logs some hook-related information to the browser's console.
 This can be performed globally and/or set/overridden at hook level.

-Example with Next.js and App Router:
+Example with Next.js and App Router for global configuration:

 ```tsx
 const consumer = new Consumer(http, { debug: true });